vlang/v/doc/docs.md

 ### Immutable function args by default

-In V function arguments are immutable by default.
+In V function arguments are immutable by default, and mutable args have to be marked on call.

 Since there are also no globals, that means that the return values of the functions, are a function of their arguments only, and their evaluation has no side effects